 The question-and-answer section below, provides additional information regarding the application process and eligibility requirements.

-CARES Act Questions and Answers
+Questions & Answers

 Who is eligible for funds?

-Currently registered students who meet the following criteria are eligible for funds:
+As of May 2021, currently registered students who meet the following criteria are eligible for funds:

 If I receive funds, what can I spend them on?